Exploring numpy.where()

 numpy.where(condition, x, y)

-• condition: The condition to be checked for each element in the input array.
+: The condition to be checked for each element in the input array.x

-• x: The value to be returned when the condition is True.
+: The value to be returned when the condition is True.y

-The numpy.where() function returns a new array with the same shape as the input array, where elements that satisfy the condition are replaced with x, and elements that do not satisfy the condition are replaced with y.
+function returns a new array with the same shape as the input array, where elements that satisfy the condition are replaced with x

 Examples of numpy.where()